sentryinsurance/ec2-fleet-plugin/README.md

 this AMI they will automatically get all the required software.
 Nice =)

 1. Create a custom AMI as described [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html#creating-an-ami)
-1. Create EC2 Spot Fleet with this AMI
+2. Create EC2 Fleet or Spot Fleet with this AMI

 ### EC2 Instance User Data